marcusdarmstrong/tweatmap/README.md

 # TweatMap.

 Live-updating Heat Maps of Twitter.
+Built on Node.js with the help of Bootstrap, Socket.io, Express, Twitter, and Google Maps.

 ## Dependencies: